Intelligent agent: Objective function

 Some AI systems, such as nearest-neighbor, reason by analogy rather than being explicitly goal-driven.
 However, even these systems can have goals implicitly defined within their training data.
 Such systems can still be benchmarked by framing the non-goal system as one whose "goal" is to accomplish its narrow classification task.

 Systems not traditionally considered agents, like knowledge-representation systems, are sometimes included in the paradigm by framing them as agents with a goal of, for example, answering questions accurately.
 Here, the concept of an "action" is extended to encompass the "act" of providing an answer.
-As a further extension, mimicry-driven systems can be framed as agents optimizing a "goal function" based on how closely the IA mimics the desired behavior.
+As a further extension, mimicry-driven systems can be framed as agents optimizing a "goal function" based on how closely the agent mimics the desired behavior.
 In generative adversarial networks (GANs) of the 2010s, an "encoder"/"generator" component attempts to mimic and improvise human text composition.
 The generator tries to maximize a function representing how well it can fool an antagonistic "predictor"/"discriminator" component.

 While symbolic AI systems often use an explicit goal function, the paradigm also applies to neural networks and evolutionary computing.
 Reinforcement learning can generate intelligent agents that appear to act in ways intended to maximize a "reward function".
 Sometimes, instead of setting the reward function directly equal to the desired benchmark evaluation function, machine learning programmers use reward shaping to initially give the machine rewards for incremental progress.
 Yann LeCun stated in 2018, "Most of the learning algorithms that people have come up with essentially consist of minimizing some objective function."
 AlphaZero chess had a simple objective function: +1 point for each win, and -1 point for each loss.
 A self-driving car's objective function would be more complex.
 Evolutionary computing can evolve intelligent agents that appear to act in ways intended to maximize a "fitness function" influencing how many descendants each agent is allowed to leave.

 The mathematical formalism of AIXI was proposed as a maximally intelligent agent in this paradigm.
 However, AIXI is uncomputable.
-In the real world, an IA is constrained by finite time and hardware resources, and scientists compete to produce algorithms that achieve progressively higher scores on benchmark tests with existing hardware.
+In the real world, an intelligent agent is constrained by finite time and hardware resources, and scientists compete to produce algorithms that achieve progressively higher scores on benchmark tests with existing hardware.